-data.path The path to a .rds file containing the phyloCompData object that will be used for the differential expression analysis. result.path The path to the file where the result object will be saved. codefile The path to the file where the code will be written. norm.method The between-sample normalization method used to compensate for varying library sizes and composition in the differential expression analysis.
+data.path The path to a .rds file containing the phyloCompData object that will be used for the differential expression analysis.

+result.path The path to the file where the result object will be saved.

+norm.method The between-sample normalization method used to

+The between-sample normalization method used to compensate for varying library sizes and composition in the differential expression analysis.
 The normalization factors are calculated using the calcNormFactors of the edgeR package.

+model The model for trait evolution on the tree.
+Default to "BM".

+$measurement_error$

+$A\ logical\ value\ indicating\ whether\ there\ is\ measurement\ error.\ Default\ to\ TRUE.\ extra.design.covariates$ length.normalization data.transformation one of "log2", "asin(sqrt)" or "sqrt".
+Data transformation to apply to the normalized data

-Possible values are "TMM", "RLE", "upperquartile" and "none" model measurement_err The model for trait evolution on the tree.
-Default to "BM". measurement_err A logical value indicating whether there is measurement error.
-Default to TRUE. extra.design.covariates A vector containing the names of extra control variables to be passed to the de- sign matrix of phyolm.
-All the covariates need to be a column of the sample.annotat sign matrix of phyolm.
-All the covariates need to be a column of the sample.annotations data frame from the phyloCompData object, with a matching column name.
+A vector containing the names of extra control variables to be passed to the design matrix of phyolm.
+All the covariates need to be a column of the sample. annotations data frame from the phyloCompData object, with a matching column name.
 The covariates can be a numeric vector, or a factor.
 Note that "condition" factor column is always included, and should not be added here.
 See Details.

+'''

-length.normaliz zation one of "none" (no correction), "TPM" or "RPKM" (default).
-See details. data.transformation one of "log2", "asin(sqrt)" or "sqrt".
-Data transformation to apply to the normalized data.
+one of "none" (no correction), "TPM" or "RPKM" (default).
+See details.

+'''

 Further arguments to be passed to function phylolm.